Close Menu

 Durham police are investigating but said in a post on X, formerly Twitter, on Thursday that there is “no evidence to suggest criminality” in the death.

-Mareer is pleading for any information about Subhan’s passing.
+Mareer is pleading for any information about Subhan’s death.

 Syed Mareer, a Whitby, Ont. father, spoke to reporters Thursday about the death of his son, Subhan.
 (CBC)

-He mentioned that their minivan was left unlocked while they shopped.
-Subhan was wearing traditional Islamic clothing when they left him sitting in the second row of the vehicle but was found in the third row in the corner.
+He says his minivan was left unlocked when the family went shopping.
+Subhan was wearing traditional Islamic clothes.
+When the family left him, he was sitting in the second row of the vehicle but was found in the third row in the corner.

 “We are really desperate, looking for information from anyone who might know something or have seen anything.”